 Gundusha is the word used to describe a practice of filling the mouth with oil and holding it.
 On the other hand, kevala means to fill the mouth with oil and swish it around the mouth so that it moves around the gums, teeth, and tongue.
 Both are important and beneficial Ayurvedic practices.

-Oil pulling works as effectively as chlorhexidine gluconate (a germicidal mouthwash) to get rid of bacteria.
+Oil pulling can help to eliminate the buildup of bacteria, one of the main causes of halitosis or bad breath.
+It works as effectively as chlorhexidine gluconate (a germicidal mouthwash) to eliminate bacteria.
 Unlike the latter, however, coconut oil isn’t a scary-sounding chemical, won’t stain teeth, doesn’t leave an after-taste, and won’t produce an allergic reaction that may be life-threatening(!!).

 Oil pulling teeth whitening—what’s this all about?
 As if we even need another reason to swish with oil every morning, whiter teeth are yet another perk.
 Coconut oil can remove surface stains, making your pearly whites even whiter.